-This Honey Ginger Wok Brussel Sprouts were inspired by twitter foodies who rave about Sakaya Kitchen’s dish and because my husband loves Brussel Sprouts in any shape or form.
+This Honey Ginger Wok Brussel Sprouts was inspired by twitter foodies who rave about Sakaya Kitchen’s dish and because my husband loves Brussel Sprouts in any shape or form.
 They cause such a stir when you mention them, you either hate or love them, which camp are you?

 The HUGE bag I bought gave me a bit of problem with figuring how to eat them all before they spoiled.
 So, I decided to apply my latest fad: By using a few different ways to prepare the same ingredient gives your palate a little variety and you won’t get bored eating the same dish for days.
 I’ve used this method with grilling meats and works wonderfully.
 Lesson learned here is not to buy a lot of produce in one go because they overwhelm you and fresh produce is best when eaten at its peak not kept for days even if they’re refrigerated!